bjascob/amrlib/docs/isi_aligner.md

 Due to the complexity of the alignment process and the underlying mgiza aligner, the code is not setup to be used as part of the library for inference.
 If you are doing simple inference, it's recommended that you use the [faa aligner](https://amrlib.readthedocs.io/en/latest/faa_aligner/).
-If you want to use this code, expect do need to dig scripts a bit to customize it for your use case as this is not setup for ease of use.
+If you want to use this code, expect to need to modify the scripts a bit and customize it for your use case, as this is not setup for ease of use.

 The ISI alignment code is included here because this is the aligner that has been commonly used with AMR and, I believe, the aligner used to create alignments for LDC2020T02.
 It also performs